 That is all I now return to your season already in progress.

-We all make choices in life that seem like the thing to do at the time.
-Choices that ultimately wind up breaking us down and setting us back.
-But if you remain true to who you are and never stop believing in yourself, life has a way of correcting itself.
-When it does you’ll find that you are in a better place and a better person for having looked adversity right in the eye only to come out standing proud and tall on the other side.
+We can not live life afraid to live it, afraid of failure.
+Failure is inevitable but if you remain true to who you are and never stop believing in yourself, life has a way of correcting itself.
+When it does you’ll find that you are in a better place and a better person for having taking hold of your life and living t to its fullest rather than standing there and allowing it to unfold around you.

 Life is too short too not be happy.